-- In one of three audits reviewed, the year the firm began serving consecutively as the company's auditor that was included in the firm's audit report was incorrect.
-In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion. - In the two audits reviewed, the engagement team performed procedures to determine whether or not matters were critical audit matters but, in performing those procedures, did not include certain matters that were communicated to the issuer's audit committee and that related to accounts or disclosures that were material to the financial statements.
+- In one of two audits reviewed, the firm did not communicate to the issuer's audit committee all of the issuer's critical accounting policies.
+In addition, in the other audit reviewed, the firm did not communicate to the issuer's audit committee all of the issuer's critical accounting estimates.
+In these instances, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In the two audits reviewed, the firm did not communicate to the issuer's audit committee all of the significant risks identified through its risk assessment procedures.
+In these instances, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In the two audits reviewed, the firm did not provide a copy of the management representation letter to the issuer's audit committee.
+In these instances, the firm was non-compliant with AS 1301, Communications with Audit Committees, and AS 2805, Management Representations. - In the two audits reviewed, the engagement team performed procedures to determine whether or not matters were critical audit matters but, in performing those procedures, did not include certain matters that were communicated, or required to be communicated, to the issuer's audit committee and that related to accounts or disclosures that were material to the financial statements.
 In these instances, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.
 These instances of non-compliance do not necessarily mean that other critical audit matters should have been communicated in the auditor's report.